whyboris/utilitarianism.net/README.md

 ## Developing

-We are using [_Hugo_](https://gohugo.io/) to build the website and several helper libraries and scripts to generate PDFs and add search functionality.
+We are using [_Hugo_](https://gohugo.io/) to build the base website.
+There are also a few _npm packages_ and custom scripts to generate PDFs and add search functionality.

 If you're new to coding, see the [section below](#first-time-coding).